Danielle254/Dog-Food-Calculator/README.md

 ### Key Features

 * Simple, easy to use input form
-* Results message does not display until form submits
+* Results message displays after form submits
 * Ability to reset the form at any time
 * Ability to compare 2 different foods and their prices
 * Easy ordering via "Buy Now" button